HEPData/hepdata-submission/docs/data_yaml.rst

 code will invalidate bins where all uncertainties are zero.
 This check was introduced to avoid `problems <https://gitlab.com/hepcedar/rivet/-/issues/69>`_ in fitting applications.
 Bins with zero content should preferably be omitted completely from the HEPData table.
-Alternatively, missing bins can be indicated with a non-numerical central value like ``'-'`` or an empty string ``''`` and no uncertainties.
+Alternatively, missing bins can be indicated with a non-numeric central value like ``'-'`` or an empty string ``''`` and no uncertainties.
 In this case, the ``errors`` key should either be omitted completely or specified as an empty list ``errors: []``.